Key takeaways

 Drug interactions of Allegra vs. Zyrtec

-Consult your healthcare professional for a full list of drug interactions.
+Consult your healthcare provider for a full list of drug interactions, especially if you take other prescription medications, OTC medicines, or herbal supplements.

 Warnings of Allegra and Zyrtec